William C. Rivers

-William C. Rivers (11 January 1866 – 10 July 1943) was a career officer in the United States Army.
+William Cannon Rivers (11 January 1866 – 10 July 1943) was a career officer in the United States Army.
 An 1887 graduate of the United States Military Academy at West Point, he was a veteran of the American Indian Wars, the Spanish–American War, the Philippine–American War, and World War I. Rivers served until 1930 and attained the rank of major general.
 He served as Inspector General of the United States Army from 1927 until his retirement and was a recipient of the Army Distinguished Service Medal and French Croix de Guerre.

 A native of Pulaski, Tennessee, Rivers graduated from the United States Military Academy (West Point) in 1887 and began his career in the Cavalry.
 Rivers served in the western United States during the American Indian Wars, and in Cuba during the Spanish–American War.
 During the Philippine–American War, he served for several years with the Philippine Constabulary, which he commanded from 1912 to 1914.
 During World War I, he commanded a Field Artillery regiment, and later a brigade.
 After the war, he served as Inspector General of the United States Army.

 Rivers retired in 1927.
 He died in Fletcher, North Carolina on 10 July 1943.
 Rivers was buried at Arlington National Cemetery.

 Early life

-William Cannon Rivers was born in Pulaski, Tennessee on 11 January 1866, a son of William Rivers and Julia (Flournoy) Rivers.
+Rivers was born in Pulaski, Tennessee on 11 January 1866, a son of William Rivers and Julia (Flournoy) Rivers.
 Among his siblings was Tyree Rodes Rivers (1862–1923), a career army officer who attained the rank of brigadier general.
 In addition, his sister Myra was the first wife of Brigadier General Tiemann Newell Horn.
 Rivers was raised and educated in Pulaski, and in 1883 he competed for an appointment to the United States Military Academy.
 He finished first of 10 applicants and received the appointment from U.S. Representative John Goff Ballentine.
 He graduated in 1887 ranked 24th of 64 and received his commission as a second lieutenant of Cavalry.

 Many of Rivers's classmates became general officers during the First World War, including Frank Herman Albright, Marcus Daniel Cronin, Alexander Lucian Dade, James Theodore Dean, Charles S. Farnsworth, George Washington Gatchell, Charles Gerhardt, Herman Hall, Thomas Grafton Hanson, Mark L. Hersey, Ernest Hinds, Michael Joseph Lenihan, Ulysses G. McAlexander, Nathaniel Fish McClure, George Owen Squier, Charles Brewster Wheeler, and Edmund Wittenmyer.